Danchi299/DTM-Text-Public/Danchi Stream List.md

 # Incomplete

-	Hotline Miami 2
+	Go Go Jump [Not Enough Processing Power - Lap] Hotline Miami 2
 	</reality> [not our cup of tea]
-	Not For Boardcast [Not Enough Processing Power]
+	Not For Boardcast [Not Enough Processing Power - Desk]
 	Starcraft: Mass Recall [kinda boring]
 	Pyre [really long]
 	Hack 'n' Slash [kinda hard to manage]